XCTEQ/XCFit/README.md

 * **Swift 3.1**

-You can doenload latest version 5.0.0 to work with Swift 3.1
+You can download the latest version 5.0.0 to work with Swift 3.1

 ```ruby
     target '$_YOUR__TARGET' do